calyau/maxima/share/diff_form/readme_diff_form.txt

                                  INTRODUCTION

 There is two way for starting.
 One way is load("diff_form.mac").
-This mean to use no grobal coords,basis others.
+This mean to use no global coords,basis others.
 As it were clean start.
 All work may be done in f_star() or fstar_with_clf(). you  can change coords freely.
 Other way is batch("new_cartan_test4.bat").This mean to use global coords,basis.
-But to change coords locally is allways possible in f_star() or fstar_with_clf().
+But to change coords locally is always possible in f_star() or fstar_with_clf().
-A example of this grobal way is seen in lorentz_example.txt
+A example of this global way is seen in lorentz_example.txt

 It is important for using this package well that we awake to distinction between global variables and local variables. for example